amorqiu/Emotional-song-Retrival/README.md

 ### Installing
 Please follow the instruction to set up prerequsite
 1. Clone the Repository to your computer

 2. Set up the virtual environment by doing the following:

 - Create a new virtual environment:

-'virtualenv myenv'
+'''virtualenv myenv'''

 - Activate the virtual environment

-If you are in MAC, run 'source myenv/bin/activate'
+If you are in MAC, run '''source myenv/bin/activate'''

-If you are in Windows, run 'activate.bat'
+If you are in Windows, run '''activate.bat'''

 - Verify that there are no modules installed by pip, and then do a pip install from requirements.txt.
 You should see the following list of modules:
 (myenv) $ pip freeze
 (myenv) $ pip install -r requirements.txt